Mathematics and Engineering Science (City & Guilds)

 This unit enables the leaner to develop the skills in and understanding of mathematics and science to facilitate progression onto awards that require mathematics and science as core requirements.

-This module may assist those with a trade or similar background who wish to progress to a level 6 or 7 programmes of study in engineering by addressing their maths and Science skills and knowledge deficit.
+This module may assist those with a trade or similar background who wish to progress to a level 6 or 7 programme of study in engineering by addressing their maths and Science skills and knowledge deficit.
+The programme is assessed through a series of coursework and assessments over the duration of the course and is designed to build confidence in the subject areas.

-It is primarily aimed at those leaners who wish to progress to higher education where a knowledge and understanding of practical engineering principles of mathematics and engineering science topics is required.
+It is primarily aimed at those learners who feel that maths and science are not their strong points.
+It will allow learners to progress to higher education where a knowledge and understanding of practical engineering principles of mathematics and engineering science topics is required.

 Leaving Certificate or equivalent qualification.